With the riverfront Queen’s Wharf being unveiled in Brisbane next year, we share everything you need to know about this city-changing development.

 Along with our consortium partners, Chow Tai Fook Enterprises and Far East Consortium, we want our $3.6-billion Queen’s Wharf Brisbane integrated resort development to deliver a scale, diversity and quality unlike anything we have for locals and visitors in Queensland today.

 Over an incredible 12 hectares of state-owned and currently underutilised land, it will transform our city with a wide range of offerings.
-This will include new riverfront space; an unmatched dining precinct comprising fine-dining hatted restaurants, celebrity chefs, and pop-ups; a signature arc-shaped building with a sky deck positioned 100 metres above William Street and designed to offer spectacular 360-degree views of the river and city; a moonlight cinema; a ballroom, exciting nightlife and entertainment; local and international retail brands; and world-class hotels, including Australia’s first Rosewood, The Ritz-Carlton, and the Dorsett Hotel.
+This will include new riverfront space; an unmatched dining precinct comprising fine-dining hatted restaurants, celebrity chefs, and pop-ups; a signature arc-shaped building with a Sky Deck positioned 100 metres above William Street and designed to offer spectacular 360-degree views of the river and city; a moonlight cinema; a ballroom, exciting nightlife and entertainment; local and international retail brands; and world-class hotels, including Australia’s first Rosewood, and the Dorsett Hotel.

 Our multi-billion-dollar investment is designed to embrace the local spirit and characteristics of Brisbane as a ‘river’ city, with proximity to a range of attractions including golden beaches, lush hinterland, and rural and outback areas.